yoonjik26/assignment_2/prompt.md

 2. Review this weeks class notes.
 You may also want to read more on using variables and conditional statements online.

 4. Edit sketch.js to create a program that generates a drawing that changes every time the program is run.
-Be sure to use variables, expressions, and conditional statements liberally.
+Thoroughly explore using variables, expressions, and conditional statements.
 Try to make a program that creates drawings with wide variation.

-5. Take a **two** screen-grabs of your program's output and add them to your `README.md`.
+5. Take **two** screen-grabs of your program's output and add them to your `README.md`.

 6. Sync your project in Github Desktop to publish your work to Github.